TINYhr/tiny_client/README.md

 #### Content-Encoding support

 TinyClient support `gzip` Content-Encoding.
-Response with `gzip` Content-Type will be automatically decompressed.
+Response with `gzip` Content-Encoding will be automatically decompressed.
 You can set the `Accept-Encoding: gzip` through the configuration headers.